gcky/etl-project-website/user-docs.md

 <a class="anchor" id="install-run"></a>

-## Running Willow
+## Run Willow

 <a class="anchor" id="install-run-start"></a>

 ### Start

-To start Willow, open the terminal (Mac) or command prompt (Windows), set the current directory to your Willow folder.
-Enter and execute `vagrant up`.
-Open the web browser and navigate to `localhost:5000`
+To start Willow, open the terminal (Mac/Linux) or command prompt (Windows), set the current directory to your Willow folder.
+Enter and execute:

+`vagrant up`

+Open the web browser and navigate to:

+`localhost:5000`

 <a class="anchor" id="install-run-shut"></a>

 ### Shut down

 To shut down Willow, go to the terminal/command prompt, make sure the current directory is your Willow folder.
-Enter and execute `vagrant halt`.
+Enter and execute:

+`vagrant halt`

 <a class="anchor" id="install-uninstall"></a>